apache/carbondata/docs/quick-start-guide.md

 ```

 **NOTE**:
+ - property "carbon.storelocation" is deprecated in carbondata 2.0 version.
+Only the users who used this property in previous versions can still use it in carbon 2.0 version.
  - Make sure you have permissions for CarbonData JARs and files through which driver and executor will start.
  - If use Spark + Hive 1.1.X, it needs to add carbondata assembly jar and carbondata-hive jar into parameter 'spark.sql.hive.metastore.jars' in spark-default.conf file.